SzymonParol/Thermo-brew-control/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact
-For any questions or suggestions, please feel free to reach out via [email/contact info].
+For any questions or suggestions, please feel free to reach out via [szymon.parol@outlook.com].